plolcott/x86utm/README.md

 The key purpose of x86utm was to examine the halting theorem's counter-example inputs at the high level of the C programming language.

-**Proof Theoretic Semantics halt prover HHH correctly determines that its input DD is ungrounded in its atomic base according to the operational semantics of the C programming language.**
+**Proof Theoretic Semantics halt prover HHH correctly determines that its input DD is ungrounded in its atomic base of the operational semantics of the C programming language.**

 **When proof theoretic semantics (PTS) halt prover HHH correctly simulates its input DD until HHH correctly